 Step 12: Take Audacious Action

-The U.S. Bureau of Labor Statistics reported that on March 7, 2014 that 10.5 million Americans were unemployed.
+The U.S. Bureau of Labor Statistics reported that 7.4 million Americans were unemployed in November 2021.
 When so many Americans are desperate for work, taking audacious actions to distinguish yourself from the other job seekers assumes greater importance.

 Similar economic woes are rampant across many nations.
 Regardless of the country you graduated college from, you’re likely to face stiff competition in getting your first job.
 What actions will you take to stand out?